How to Pack for a Beach Vacation in JUST a Carry On

 What to Pack: Accessories

-First and foremost, pack a few pairs of sunglasses!
-Then, you can worry about accessorizing your outfits.
-Please leave your expensive Ray Bans and designer shades at home.
+I like to pack two pairs of sunglasses.
+This way you can have a pair handy in your personal item to throw on when you land, and a extra just in case.
+Please leave your expensive designer shades at home.
 You won’t want to lose them in the ocean or leave them behind somewhere!
-Instead, try some of my absolute favorite Amazon sunglasses:

 Pack: A fake wedding ring, gold hoops, studs, a fun necklace, and/or 1-2 pairs of fun earrings.